 It is necessary to have a purpose in common, a project, something toward which you can work together for a long time and having and bringing up children is quite a big project.

-A good way to find out more about your potential partner's character when you are dating for a baby is to ask "What would you do if you won the lottery?"
+When you are dating for a baby, a good way to find out more about your potential partner's character in a light-hearted way is to ask "What would you do if you won the lottery?"
 Ask this question as if you were playing a game, just for fun.

 At this question, people usually tend to unleash their imagination and confess their most secret dreams because winning the lottery appears an impossible thing, so there is no risk, no commitment in stating what they really would like to do in life (it's never going to happen, they think...).